 Absolute Compression: This method is based on the absolute colorimetric intent but shows some differences.
 The contrast range in the highlights and shadows is adapted to avoid any loss of image definition.
 The rendering of neutral colors is based on absolute colorimetry without paper color simulation in the highlights.
 If the paper white of the used printing medium is significantly more yellow than the reference, the gray axis will look neutral despite the yellowish paper white.

-Minimum Compression: This method is largely similar to the absolute colorimetric intent and only compensates close to the black and the white point.
+Minimum Compression (Paper Absolute): This method is largely similar to the absolute colorimetric intent and only compensates close to the black and the white point.
 Maximum shadow contrast will be achieved and image definition will be preserved while the paper white will not be simulated.
 Use this rendering intent if you would like to achieve a very close reproduction, for example when using print standards like ISO Coated V2 or GRACoL2006 Coated1v2 on a digital printer.

 Note: As for the absolute colorimetric rendering intent, ensure that the target color space is larger or has at least a similar size to avoid any loss of image definition.
 For color conversions from larger to smaller color spaces use Absolute Compression to maintain the gray balance of the source color space.

 Minimum Compression (Paper Relative): This method is largely similar to the relative colorimetric intent and only compensates close to the black and the white point.
 It is similar to Minimal Compression (Paper Absolute) but uses relative colorimetric instead.